-northeast from the English (B, B).
-The latter formed lineahead on the port tack (a), with difficulty, owing to the light winds and frequent calms.
-Admiral Hughes explains that he hoped to weather the enemy by this course so as to engage closely, counting probably on finding himself to windward when the sca-breeze made.
-The wind continuing light, but with frequent squalls, from north-northeast, the French, running before it, kept the puffs longer and neared the English rapidly.
-Suffren's intention to attack the rear being aided by Hughes's course.
-The latter finding his rear straggling, bore up to line abreast (b), retreating to gain time for the ships to close on the centre.
-These movements in line abreast continued till twenty minutes before four P. M., when, finding he could not escape attack on the enemy's terms, Hughes hauled his wind on the port tack and awaited it (C).
+At daylight of the 17th-the date of the first of four actions fought between these two chiefs within seven months-the fleets were six or eight miles apart, the French bearing north-northeast from the English.
+The latter formed line-ahead on the port tack, with difficulty, owing to the light winds and frequent calms.
+Admiral Hughes explains that he hoped to weather the enemy by this course so as to engage closely, counting probably on finding himself to windward when the sea-breeze made.
+The wind continuing light, but with frequent squalls, from north-northeast, the French, running before it, kept the puffs longer and neared the English rapidly, Suffren's intention to attack the rear being aided by Hughes's course.
+The latter finding his rear straggling, bore up to line abreast, retreating to gain time for the ships to close on the centre.
+These movements in line abreast continued till twenty minutes before four P.M., when, finding he could not escape attack on the enemy's terms, Hughes hauled his wind on the port tack and awaited it.
 Whether by his own fault or not, he was now in the worst possible position, waiting for an attack by a superior force at its pleasure.
 The rear ship of his line, the "Exeter," was not closed up; and there appears no reason why she should not have been made the van, by forming on the starboard tack, and thus bringing the other ships up to her.

-The method of Suffren's attack (C) is differently stated by him and by Hughes, but the difference is in detail only; the main facts are certain.
-Hughes says the enemy "steered down on the rear of our line in an irregular double lineabreast," in which formation they continued till the moment of collision, when "three of the enemy's ships in the first line bore right down upon the 'Exeter,' while four more of their second line, headed by the 'Héros,' in which M. de Suffren had his flag, hauled along the outside of the first line toward our centre.
+The method of Suffren's attack is differently stated by him and by Hughes, but the difference is in detail only; the main facts are certain.
+Hughes says the enemy "steered down on the rear of our line in an irregular double line-abreast," in which formation they continued till the moment of collision, when "three of the enemy's ships in the first line bore right down upon the 'Exeter,' while four more of their second line, headed by the 'Heros,' in which M. de Suffren had his flag, hauled along the outside of the first line toward our centre.
 At five minutes past four the enemy's three ships began their fire upon the 'Exeter,' which was returned by her and her second ahead; the action became general from our rear to our centre, the commanding ship of the enemy, with three others of their second line, leading down on our centre, yet never advancing farther than opposite to the 'Superbe,' our centre ship, with little or no wind and some heavy rain during the engagement.
 Under these circumstances, the enemy brought eight of their best ships to the attack of five of ours, as the van of our line, consisting of the 'Monmouth,' 'Eagle,' 'Burford,' and 'Worcester,' could not be brought into action without tacking on the enemy," for which there was not enough wind.

 Here we will leave them, and give Suffren's account of how he took up his position.
-In his report to the Minister of Marine he says: -
+In his report to the Minister of Marine he says:-